 eLearning is becoming an increasingly important part of a corporate training and development function in large and small businesses nationwide.
 However, only about 40% of the companies in the US are currently using eLearning; this means that the other 60% are still yet to discover this amazing tool.
-If your company belongs to the 40% that are already using eLearning, you probably have already had experience working with an eLearning vendor.
-If your company is yet to utilize eLearning in your everyday business, then you might expect having to engage with an eLearning production company at some point in the near future.
+If your company belongs to the 40% that are already using eLearning, you probably have already had experience working with an eLearning company.
+If your company is yet to utilize eLearning in your everyday business, then you might expect having to engage with an eLearning company at some point in the near future.
 By following our five tips for selecting a qualified eLearning provider you can ensure the success of your eLearning project.

 1. First Impression Matters